cboettig/ews-review/manuscript-w-refs.md

   from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
 Left: The population level as a function of predation rate.
+Mean dynamics shown as black line, realizations with varying initial conditions shown as grey dots; see Schreiber (2003).
   Middle: Variance of the prey population level.
 Note that it *decreases* as predation rate approaches the threshold.
-Right:
-  Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.pdf
-  [A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
+Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.pdf [A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
-Instead, average prey population exhibits a smooth response to increased predation.
+Instead, average prey population exhibits a smooth response to increased predation (grazing).
 Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
-Note that it increases during the transition, despite no bifurcation.
-Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.pdf [Difference between different types of perturbations.
+Right: Lag-1 Autocorrelation in prey population dynamics as grazing rate increases.
+Note that both indicators increase despite the lack of a bifurcation.]: kefi-fig.pdf [Difference between different types of perturbations.
 On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
 A